nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 | `(` and `)`       | Parentheses for grouping | -          |

   e.g. `a & b | c d` is the same as `a & (b | (c & d))`.

-* Use double quotes `"` for exact, case-sensitive, word-level match.<br>
-  e.g. `"Tom"` matches "Tom", but not "Tommy".

 </div>